wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   > Pedro Rocha, Luís Caires:
   > Propositions-as-types and shared state.
 Proc.
 ACM Program.
 Lang.
 5(ICFP): 1-30 (2021)

+  Please comment on the work by Qian, Kavvos and Birkedal using coexponentials:

+  > Zesen Qian, G. A. Kavvos, Lars Birkedal:
+  > Client-server sessions in linear logic.
+Proc.
+ACM Program.
+Lang.
+5(ICFP): 1-31 (2021)

-  The authors: thanks, we have now added this reference and commented about the work.
+  The authors: thanks, we have now added these references and commented about the work.